Originally posted October 23, 2015. Mom Passed January 2014.

 The biggest surprise was the Dr had not been contacted by the facility about the "imminent death" observed by the LPN who called us or anyone else.

 Mom wasn't even being given an application of a wet cloth to her lips, her face, her hands.
 There was not attempt to provide a bed bathing.
 There was no compassion.
-There was no human touch unless we asked to a temperature to be taken or her heartbeat listened to.
+There was no human touch unless we asked for a temperature to be taken or her heartbeat listened to.

 We had to ask for care giving -- turning her, propping her up on one side and then another.